 - OnMouseOver events are not recognized.

-Press Ctrl+Shift while performing the problem action.
-This adds additional data to the recording that may allow access to the problematic element.
-To learn more, see Get the most out of your Web Performance Monitor in THWACK.
+Press Ctrl+Shift while performing the problem action, to add extra data to the recording that reveal the problematic element.

 To avoid slow playback, use Ctrl+Shift to record only actions causing problems.